-We provide equity-based long-term incentive compensation to our named executive officers to link long-term results with our stockholders' interests, to promote the long-term retention of our executives and key management personnel, and to ensure that such named executive officers have a continuing stake in our long-term success.
-We grant equity incentive awards to our named executive officers in conjunction with the applicable named executive officer's initial hire, and at other times at the discretion of the Compensation Committee, and we have implemented a practice to grant annual equity awards after the close of the fiscal year on or around the first week of November.
+We provide equity-based long-term incentive compensation to our NEOs to link long-term results with our stockholders' interests, to promote the long-term retention of our executives and key management personnel, and to ensure our NEOs have a continuing stake in our long-term success.
+We grant equity incentive awards to our NEOs in conjunction with the applicable named executive officer's initial hire, and at other times at the discretion of the Compensation Committee, and we have implemented a practice to grant annual equity awards after the close of the fiscal year on or around the first week of November.
 Our award grant date and vesting date each year follows the public release of our full fiscal year earnings for the preceding fiscal year.